-Milner is now best known, though, for her tireless work in creating a library integrated into the curriculum and research needs of the University.
+Milner is now best known for her tireless work in creating a library integrated into the curriculum and research needs of the University.
 Over the course of Milner’s nearly 40-year career she transformed several thousand books into a systematically arranged collection totaling more than 40,000 volumes.
 From the outset of her career she initiated a library instruction program that was recognized and emulated nationally.

-A prolific author of more than eighty articles and short monographs in library and education journals, a prevalent theme among the wide-ranging topics was helping librarians working in small and rural school libraries.
-A bibliography of Milner’s works can be found in the ISU thesis, “The First Fifty Years of Federal Depository Status at Illinois State Normal University, 1858–1908.”
-Her accomplishments are more remarkable considering she had little formal education or professional training.
+A prolific author of more than eighty articles and short monographs in library and education journals, a prevalent theme among the wide-ranging topics was helping librarians and teachers working in small and rural school libraries.
+A bibliography of Milner’s works can be found in the ISU thesis, The First Fifty Years of Federal Depository Status at Illinois State Normal University, 1858–1908.

-“NU will not seem like the same place without the smiling presence and genial personality of Miss Ange.
+“Normal University will not seem like the same place without the smiling presence and genial personality of Miss Ange.
 V. Milner, for 38 years librarian of the institution.
 Her death on Friday brought to a close a life of useful and helpful service such as has few parallels in local institutions or those of any other part of the state.
 Her contacts with young people, her charitableness, her vast fund of information concerning the library have influenced many lives.
 Her record will long remain as one of the potent influences in the making of a great institution.”

 In 1940 the University constructed a library named in her honor.

 To learn more about Ange.
 V. Milner's career, visit the online exhibit, Serving Students: The Legacy of Milner's Library.